hemabalasubramaniam/pastebin-lite/Readme.md

 ## Expiration Rules

 - `expiresIn` — time-to-live in seconds.
 When set, the paste expires after that many seconds.
-- `maxViews` — a paste with `maxViews` decrements its remaining views on each GET; when it reaches zero the paste is removed.
+- `max_views` — a paste with `max_views` decrements its remaining views on each GET; when it reaches zero the paste is removed.
 - If both are provided the paste expires when either condition is met.
 - `TEST_MODE=true` scales time-based expirations down (for example, to 10% of the provided duration) with a minimum of 10 seconds to make testing quicker.